Published 2026-06-25 · 23 min read

 What kind of company is Nawy becoming?

 Before the analysis, there is a prior question the evidence does not fully settle.
 Four plausible company identities exist for Nawy - each coherent, each implying a different cost structure, talent profile, and moat.
-The hypotheses that follow are a reading of where the evidence points.
-They are not a verdict on which is correct.
+What follows reads where the evidence points, not which one is right.

 01 · In motion